-- 1. The Assistant Vice President for Student Affairs or Designee will summarize the alleged violation(s) of the SCC and notify responding party of the process to be followed during the proceedings. - 2.
+- 1. The Vice Provost of Student Life and Dean of Students or Designee will summarize the alleged violation(s) of the SCC and notify responding party of the process to be followed during the proceedings. - 2.
 The Review Panel will conduct interviews of witnesses, which may include the referring party, who are present in person or by telephone/video. - 3.
-The Assistant Vice President for Student Affairs will ask the responding party to respond to the complaint and will note the responding party's comments. - 4.
+The Vice Provost of Student Life and Dean of Students will ask the responding party to respond to the complaint and will note the responding party's comments. - 4.
 The Review Panel will ask clarifying questions of referring party, witnesses and/or the responding party to gather pertinent information. - 5.
 In cases where a responding party does not appear after proper notice or does not provide justifiable reasons for nonappearance, a decision will be rendered in the absence of the responding party.
 In this circumstance, the responding party may not appeal on the grounds that they have additional evidence that was not available at the time of the proceeding. - 6.
 Once the Review Panel completes its proceedings, it shall render a decision.
 Such a decision will be made within ten business (10) days of the conclusion of the Review Panel proceedings, except in extenuating circumstances.
 If the Review Panel determines that a preponderance of evidence indicates that the responding party is responsible for violating Saybrook's SCC, the Review Panel will then issue appropriate sanctions to the responding party through a letter of sanction. - 7.
-The Assistant Vice President for Student Affairs will send notice of the Review Panel's decision in writing to the responding party within ten (10) business days of the hearing.
+The Vice Provost of Student Life and Dean of Students will send notice of the Review Panel's decision in writing to the responding party within ten (10) business days of the hearing.
 Instructions on filing an appeal will be provided to the responding party in writing.
-The responding party will also be informed in writing if the Review Panel determines that they are not responsible for any violation of the SCC.

-- 8. The responding party may appeal the decision according to the standards outlined in the Appeal Procedure section of the catalog below. - 9.
+The responding party will also be informed in writing if the Review Panel determines that they are not responsible for any violation of the SCC. - 8.
+The responding party may appeal the decision according to the standards outlined in the Appeal Procedure section of the catalog below. - 9.
 A student who withdraws from Saybrook while Review Panel proceedings are pending shall not be permitted to register again until the student's case has been adjudicated and/or any sanctions complied with.